miho/CellTreeEditDistance/README.md

 The code is intended to be used as a plugin in VRL-Studio.
 Therefore you need to have [VRL-Studio](https://vrl-studio.mihosoft.eu/) installed and follow these [instructions](https://vrl-studio.mihosoft.eu/documentation.html).

-Another way to use it is in every IDE.
+This plugin can also comes with a main class and can run from any IDE with Gradle support.
 Simply open the Main Class and run the following command with the label of your choice:

 ```
 CellTreeEditDistance matrix=new CellTreeEditDistance();